dexthegoat/Pokemon-Project/README.md

 # Pokemon-Project

-A small React App that Realizes the pagination for Pokemons and allows you search for a Pokemon.
+A small React App that realizes the pagination for Pokemons and allows you search for a Pokemon.